 The Institute of Community Ophthalmology (ICO) is housed at Chittagong Eye Infirmary and Training Complex (CEITC) campus because of the availability of necessary infrastructure and logistic services and supports particularly the clinical facilities.
 A separate Governing Body headed by Vice chancellor, Chittagong Medical University is at the helm.

 The Institute of Community Ophthalmology (ICO), academic wing of Chittagong Eye Infirmary and Training Complex (CEITC) was established under University of Chittagong in 1991.
 It was awarded affiliation with Bangabandhu Sheikh Mujib Medical University (BSMMU) in 2011.
-ICO conducts a 2 years course leading to Diploma in Community Ophthalmology (DCO) under the BSMMU and a 4 years degree, Bachelor of Science in Optometry (B. Optom) under University of Chittagong later under Chittagong Medical University.
+ICO conducts MS (Ophthalmology) course under BSMMU, Dhaka from the session March, 2019, 2 years course leading to Diploma in Community Ophthalmology (DCO) under the BSMMU and a 4 years degree, Bachelor of Science in Optometry (B. Optom) Course under University of Chittagong from the year 2010.

-Now, Institute is conducting Bachelor of Science in Optometry Course under Chittagong Medical University from 9th batch in the year 2017.
+Now, Institute is conducting Bachelor of Science in Optometry Course under Chittagong Medical University from the 9th Batch in the year 2018.